Launch Configuration

 Work History

-| Category | Description |
+| Category | Detailed description |

 |---|---|

-| Work History List | Resource change history
+| Task History List | Resource Change History

 |

-Deleting a Launch Configuration
+Delete Launch Configuration

-To delete a Launch Configuration, follow these steps:
+To delete a Launch Configuration, follow these steps.

-- Click All Services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+- Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

-- Click the Delete Launch Configuration button.
+- Launch Configuration Delete Click the button.